My Eight Go-To Pantry Organizing Products

 In my opinion, you can never have too many bins and baskets.
 I like using bins for the pantry to combine similar items to create a unified and uncluttered look.
 This way, you always know if you are running low on something because all the soups, pasta, or crackers are stored together.

-Take note, not all bins are the same, and some work better than others for storing specific items.
+Take note that not all bins are the same, and some work better than others for storing specific items.
 For example, clear containers are nice because you can see the contents inside.
 Tall and wide bins work well for storing taller items like bags of chips or cereal boxes, whereas short and narrow are best for canned goods and baking supplies.
 There are so many options and possibilities, so to get you headed in the right direction, here are my tried and true favorites.

 Baskets